Skip to content

 ADAPTER · SEND SQL Runs a query, stored procedure, or composite statement against a SQL database Shipping DIRECTION ↑ Send MODES One-way · Two-way AUTHENTICATION SQL Authentication PORT Send port RESPONSE Payload

-The SQL adapter takes a message off the bus and uses it to issue a database operation.
-The shape of the operation — a parameterised query, a stored procedure call, or a composite of inserts and selects — is configured on the send port; the SQL Authentication paired with the adapter carries the connection string and credentials.
+The SQL adapter takes a message off the bus and uses it to issue a database operation, the shape of which is configured on the send port.
+The SQL Authentication paired with the adapter carries the connection string and credentials.

 Three operation shapes are supported.
-The choice is a property on the send port; what you configure underneath changes per type.
+The choice is the Command Type on the send port; what you configure underneath changes per type.

 RESULT SET id | total | status 7831 | 124.50 | New 7832 | 89.00 | New 7833 | 240.00 | New columns × rows wrap BUS MESSAGE MT: SqlCallerResult <Result> <Row> <id>7831</id> <total>124.50</total> <status>New</status> </Row> <!-- … more rows --> </Result> publish Bus picked up by any subscriber downstream port